awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-and-internet-access.md

 When you choose `VpcOnly`, your VPC must contain the following:
 + Subnets with one IP address for each App\.
 For more information, see [VPC and subnet sizing for IPv4](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4)\.
+**Note**
+You can configure only subnets with a default tenancy VPC in which your instance runs on shared hardware\.
+For more information on the tenancy attribute for VPCs, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html)\.
 + One or more security groups with inbound and outbound rules that together allow the following traffic:
   + NFS traffic over TCP on port 2049 between the domain and the Amazon EFS volume\.
   + TCP traffic within the security group\.
 This is required for connectivity between the JupyterServer app and the KernelGateway apps\.